 The Council takes a risk based approach to the management of useable reserves.
 As part of setting the annual budget the s151 Officer undertakes a review of risks and known commitments to calculate a minimum level for the General Fund reserve.
-For 2021-22, it was determined that a level of £19.5m was the appropriate figure in line with recommended practice
+For 2022-23, it was determined that a level of £19.5m was the minimum figure in line with recommended practice.

-Overall, reserve levels are expected to reduce significantly in 2022-23.
+Overall, reserve levels are expected to reduce significantly in 2023-24.